Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Experiments

-In Figure \ref{fig: sensitivity experiments}, we compare the performance of our methods, the delta method, the batch mean method, and the online bootstrap method with the number of samples $n=10^4$ for the linear regression problem.
-Observe that the coverage probability of COfB methods remains stable around $95\%$ regardless of changes in the initial step size.
+\paragraph{Sensitivity Analysis} In \Cref{fig: sensitivity experiments}, we compare the performance of our methods, the delta method, the batch mean method, and the online bootstrap method with the number of samples $n=10^4$ for the linear regression problem.
+Observe that the coverage probability of COfB methods remains stable at around $95\%$ regardless of changes in the initial step size.
+The random scaling method also performs well in this experiment, although it has a slight tendency of over-coverage.
 On the other hand, the batch mean method requires a careful choice of the initial step size to give a comparable coverage rate, and the optimal choice is not the same across different problems.
 The delta method suffers from a huge under-coverage and fails to give a valid confidence interval.
 The delta method and the batch mean method have smaller average lengths, which can be associated with their under-coverages.
 It can be observed that the coverage probability and the average length of the batch mean estimator both increase as $\eta$ increases.
 Our COnB method has a similar sensitivity as the online bootstrap method.
 Nonetheless, as mentioned earlier, COnB is substantially faster.
 Additionally, the average length of our COnB becomes almost the same as that of the online bootstrap method when increasing $B$ to $10$.